-The internship is a 12-month program.
-The internship is unpaid and the student is required to work 16 hours a week, typically in two, eight-hour days.
-We require interns, at a minimum, to have junior, senior, or graduate standing, to have a G.P.A. of 3.0, to be pursuing a major in a related field, to be at least 18 years of age, and to be capable of passing a background check.
+Interns are required to work 16 hours a week, typically in two, eight-hour days.
+Degree-seeking interns must have G.P.A of 3.0, be at least 18 years of age, and pass a background check.

 Additionally, upon completion of the internship program, interns are eligible for certification as a Death Investigator through the Colorado Coroner’s Association.
 Interested applicants should email a cover letter, resume, and writing sample to investigationsinternship@denvergov.org.